Logan Brown

 Ottawa Senators Era (2017–2021)

-As a free agent, Brown signed a one-year, two-way contract with the Tampa Bay Lightning on July 1, 2023, for the 2023–24 season, though an undisclosed injury kept him out indefinitely.
-He later signed a one-year contract with the Syracuse Crunch, Tampa Bay’s AHL affiliate, for the 2024–25 season on October 7, 2024, and added a one-year NHL deal with Tampa Bay on March 4, 2025, though he was placed on waivers in order to remain in the AHL.
+Following his missed season, Brown agreed to a professional tryout agreement for the Lightning 2024 training camp.
+After the tryout concluded, he signed a one-year contract with the Syracuse Crunch, Tampa Bay AHL affiliate, for the 2024–25 season.
+Brown signed a one-year contract with the Lightning on March 4, 2025, though he was placed on waivers to remain in the AHL.

 Personal Life